MaxLeap/Docs/en/Android/Guide/CloudConfig.md

-# Cloud Config
+properties# Cloud Config
 ## Introduction
 ###What is Cloud Config
 Every app has a `LASCloudConfig` object in the cloud to store the parameters of that app.
-Cloud Config can help you access and operate the cloud parameter, config app parameter in Leap Cloud with Console and read cloud parameter with iOS/Android SDK.
+Cloud Config can help you access and operate the cloud parameter, config app parameter in LeapCloud with Console and read cloud parameter with iOS/Android SDK.
 ###Why is Cloud Config Necessary
-The advantages of putting part of configuration in cloud can be summarized as follows:
+The advantages of putting part ofLeapCloud configuration in cloud can be summarized as follows:

 * **dynamic configuration: **
 * **Personalized User Experience: **You can config parameters based on Segment in cloud and customize different experience for different users.

 ##Add parameters in Cloud Config
 You can add parameters in Cloud Config with Console.
-You need to define following indexes of parameter when you add a new cloud parameter:
+You need to define following properties of parameter when you add a new cloud parameter:

 Index|Value
 -------|-------